laelath/rocq-word/README.md

 # rocq-word

 Yet another machine word library in Rocq.
-Defines arithmetic operations directly by recursion on the structure of the word vectors rather than through conversion to integers.
+Created to experiment with defining arithmetic operations directly by recursion on the structure of the word vectors rather than going through conversion to integers and back.
 You probably shouldn't use this one if you care about performance of extracted code.

 ## TODO